vdesabou/kafka-docker-playground-docs/docs/playground repro bootstrap.md

 ℹ️ Optional, if not set, new environment will be created

 🎓 Tip: you can also use ENVIRONMENT environment variable
+🎓 Tip: use \<tab\> completion to trigger fzf completion

 #### *--cluster-name CLUSTER-NAME*